Venipuncture

 Blood analysis is an important diagnostic tool available to clinicians within healthcare.

 Blood is most commonly obtained from the superficial veins of the upper limb.
 The median cubital vein, which lies within the cubital fossa anterior to the elbow, is close to the surface of the skin without many large nerves positioned nearby.
 Other veins that can be used in the cubital fossa for venipuncture include the cephalic, basilic, and median antebrachial veins.

 Minute quantities of blood may be taken by fingerstick sampling and collected from infants by means of a heelprick or from scalp veins with a winged infusion needle.

 Phlebotomy (incision into a vein) is also the treatment of certain diseases such as hemochromatosis and primary and secondary polycythemia.

 Complications

 A 1996 study of blood donors (a larger needle is used in blood donation than in routine venipuncture) found that 1 in 6,300 donors sustained a nerve injury.

+Among the risks and side affects are dizziness, sweating, or a drop in the patient's heart rate and blood pressure.